valkey-io/valkey-glide/java/README.md

 ## Installation and Setup

-### Install from Gradle

-At the moment, the Java client must be built from source.

 #### Prerequisites

-Refer to Java's [DEVELOPER.md](./DEVELOPER.md) for further instruction on how to set up your development environment.
+For developers, please refer to Java's [DEVELOPER.md](./DEVELOPER.md) for further instruction on how to set up your development environment.

 **Java version check**